Magic Keyboard for MacBook Air

 Note: Function keys can perform actions in specific apps or may have alternative functions—for example, the F11 key can hide all open windows and show the desktop.
 To trigger the alternative function associated with a key, press and hold the Function (Fn)/Globe key key while you press a function key.

 Learn about keyboard shortcuts.
-You can press key combinations to do things on your MacBook Air that you’d normally do with a trackpad, mouse, or other device.
+You can press key combinations to quickly perform certain tasks on your MacBook Air, or to do things that you would normally do with a mouse or trackpad.
 For example, press Command-C to copy selected text, then click where you want to paste the text and press Command-V. For a list of commonly used shortcuts, see Keyboard shortcuts on your Mac.
 If you’re new to the Mac, you might also be interested in Are you new to Mac?.